 The rubber objective lens covers are attached around the barrel of the binoculars via rubber rings.
 They can be detached fully from the binoculars.
 The covers flip down when the binoculars are in use, and do not obstruct the view even when the binoculars are tilted upwards.
 I rather like this design.

-The rubber eyepiece covers are supplied unattached to the neck strap, so you’ll have to thread it yourself.
+The rubber eyepiece covers are supplied unattached to the neck strap, so you’ll have to thread them yourself.
 The eyelets on the eyepiece covers look a bit thin and flimsy, though.

 Focusing dial